 Daily symptom screening prior to arrival is important for catching potential cases early and keeping them out of the school environment.
 Symptom screening is also an important tool for extracurricular activities.

-Individuals are assumed to be contagious two days before they start having symptoms and 10 days after symptoms start.
 COVID-like symptoms may include any or many of the following: loss of taste or smell, fever (100.4°F or higher), chills, new or worsening cough, shortness of breath or difficulty breathing, headache, sore throat, muscle or body aches, congestion or runny nose, fatigue, nausea or vomiting, and diarrhea.

 Electronic screening forms and apps can simplify and automate the process of daily screening for schools.

 One of the best things we can do to keep schools safe and operating is to stay home when we are not feeling well and follow requirements for isolation of cases of COVID-19.

 We can all commit to keeping our schools healthy.
 One of the easiest things we can do is recognize when we're not feeling well and stay home until we recover or are evaluated and tested.

 Related Links and Resources

 - CDPHE - At Home Symptom Screening Tool for Parents and Staff

 - CDPHE - Return to Learn: Guidance Following a Positive COVID-19 Symptom Screen